p0sel0k/evolved.lua/MANUAL.md

 evolved.set(player, velocity, {x = 0, y = 0})
 ```

-In this example, we have created a fragment called `serializable` and marked the fragments `position` and `velocity` as serializable.
-After that, we can write a function that will serialize entities.
-And this function will serialize only fragments that are marked as serializable.
+In this example, we created a fragment called `serializable` and marked the fragments `position` and `velocity` as serializable.
+After that, we can write a function that will serialize entities, and this function will serialize only fragments that are marked as serializable.
 This is a very powerful feature of the library, and it allows us to create very flexible systems.
-Btw, fragments of fragments are usually called `traits`.
+By the way, fragments of fragments are usually called `traits`.